Understanding Customer Touch Points | Marketing Strategy Guide

 - Point-of-sale materials (receipts, packaging, loyalty programs)

 Post-purchase touchpoints focus on delighting customers and keeping them engaged with your brand long after the initial transaction.
+We're working on a guide now for the post-purchase phase of the customer journey, so stay turned to find out why it's actually our favorite part of marketing.

 Why Are Customer Touchpoints Important?